ZeFish/Standard/content/docs/simplified-contact-api-endpoint.md

 source: /Users/francisfontaine/Documents/GitHub/Standard/src/cloudflare/api/contact.js
 ---

+# Simplified Contact API Endpoint

 A simplified example of a Cloudflare Function for handling contact form submissions.
 This file now returns a basic response and does not include complex logic.

-## Parameters
+### Parameters

 | Name | Type | Description |
 |------|------|-------------|